Integrating a non-trivial tool or library into a Rakkas app usually entails some of the following:

 ApolloProviderfor Apollo).
 Rakkas allows you to wrap your app in provider components.
 You can even wrap it differently on the server-side and on the client using customization hooks.

 - Applying a Babel plugin.
 Rakkas already uses Babel, you can add more plugins in your configuration.

 - Injecting HTML markup into the generated document's head: Server-side customization hooks support this use case via

-Also be sure to check out RealWorld example app for a simple but complete fullstack application demonstrating how to approach building a REST API, accessing your database (via Prisma), handling authentication, and more.
+Also be sure to check out RealWorld example app for a simple but complete fullstack application demonstrating how to approach building a REST API, accessing your database (via Prisma), handling authentication, deployment (Node, Vercel, Netlify, and Cloudflare Workers) and more.